-Believe it or not it’s not only youngsters that get penalised for stereotypes surrounding their age.
+Believe it or not it’s not only youngsters that get penalized for stereotypes surrounding their age.
 Statistically, people in the 50 plus age bracket are more likely to have road accidents than other demographics, so premiums are totted up accordingly.
 Shop around to ensure you’re not paying over the odds for your age; some companies will price match, so speak up and ask your provider if that’s a possibility.

 Most insurance companies will run some form of background check before agreeing to offer you cover and your credit rating is often the first of these.
 If you happen to have any missed mortgage repayments, credit card charges, or broken payment contracts, then the cost of your insurance is probably going to suffer as a result.
 This should be a consideration when deliberating whether to apply for another new credit card.